 Modern approaches to sensory perception, such as research on vision, hearing, or touch, measure what the perceiver's judgment extracts from the stimulus, often putting aside the question what sensations are being experienced.
 One leading method is based on signal detection theory, developed for cases of very weak stimuli.
 However, the subjectivist approach persists among those in the tradition of Stanley Smith Stevens (1906–1973).
 Stevens revived the idea of a power law suggested by 19th century researchers, in contrast with Fechner's log-linear function (cf. Stevens' power law).
 He also advocated the assignment of numbers in ratio to the strengths of stimuli, called magnitude estimation.
 Stevens added techniques such as magnitude production and cross-modality matching.
 He opposed the assignment of stimulus strengths to points on a line that are labeled in order of strength.
 Nevertheless, that sort of response has remained popular in applied psychophysics.
 Such multiple-category layouts are often misnamed Likert scaling after the question items used by Likert to create multi-item psychometric scales, e.g., seven phrases from "strongly agree" through "strongly disagree".

 Omar Khaleefa[13] has argued that the medieval scientist Alhazen should be considered the founder of psychophysics.
-Although al-Haytham made many subjective reports regarding vision, there is no evidence that he used quantitative psychophysical techniques and such claims have been rebuffed.[14][dubious ]
+Although al-Haytham made many subjective reports regarding vision, there is no evidence that he used quantitative psychophysical techniques and such claims have been rebuffed.[14][dubious – discuss]

 Psychophysicists usually employ experimental stimuli that can be objectively measured, such as pure tones varying in intensity, or lights varying in luminance.
-All the senses have been studied: vision, hearing, touch (including skin and enteric perception), taste, smell and the sense of time.
-Regardless of the sensory domain, there are three main areas of investigation: absolute thresholds, discrimination thresholds and scaling.
+All the canonical senses have been studied: vision, hearing, touch (including skin and enteric perception), taste, smell, and the sense of time.
+Regardless of the sensory domain, there are three main areas of investigation: absolute thresholds, discrimination thresholds (e.g. the just-noticeable difference), and scaling.

-A threshold (or limen) is the point of intensity at which the participant can just detect the presence of a stimulus (absolute threshold[15]) or the presence of a difference between two stimuli (difference threshold[7]).
-Stimuli with intensities below the threshold are considered not detectable (hence: sub-liminal).
-Stimuli at values close enough to a threshold will often be detectable some proportion of occasions; therefore, a threshold is considered to be the point at which a stimulus, or change in a stimulus, is detected some proportion p of occasions.
+A threshold (or limen) is the point of intensity at which the participant can just detect the presence of a stimulus (absolute threshold[15]) or the difference between two stimuli (difference threshold[7]).
+Stimuli with intensities below this threshold are not detectable and are considered subliminal.
+Stimuli at values close to a threshold may be detectable on some occasions; therefore, a threshold is defined as the point at which a stimulus or change in a stimulus is detected on a certain proportion p of trials.

-An absolute threshold is the level of intensity of a stimulus at which the subject is able to detect the presence of the stimulus some proportion of the time (a p level of 50% is often used).[16]
-An example of an absolute threshold is the number of hairs on the back of one's hand that must be touched before it can be felt – a participant may be unable to feel a single hair being touched, but may be able to feel two or three as this exceeds the threshold.
-Absolute threshold is also often referred to as detection threshold.
-Several different methods are used for measuring absolute thresholds (as with discrimination thresholds; see below).
+An absolute threshold is the level of intensity at which a subject can detect the presence of a stimulus a certain proportion of the time; a p level of 50% is commonly used.[16]
+For example, consider the absolute threshold for tactile sensation on the back of one's hand.
+A participant might not feel a single hair being touched, but might detect the touch of two or three hairs, as this exceeds the threshold.
+The absolute threshold is also often referred to as the detection threshold.
+Various methods are employed to measure absolute thresholds, similar to those used for discrimination thresholds (see below).

-A difference threshold (or just-noticeable difference, JND) is the magnitude of the smallest difference between two stimuli of differing intensities that the participant is able to detect some proportion of the time (the percentage depending on the kind of task).
-To test this threshold, several different methods are used.
-The subject may be asked to adjust one stimulus until it is perceived as the same as the other (method of adjustment), may be asked to describe the direction and magnitude of the difference between two stimuli, or may be asked to decide whether intensities in a pair of stimuli are the same or not (forced choice).
-The just-noticeable difference (JND) is not a fixed quantity; rather, it depends on how intense the stimuli being measured are and the particular sense being measured.[17]
-Weber's Law states that the just-noticeable difference of a stimulus is a constant proportion despite variation in intensity.[18]
+A difference threshold (or just-noticeable difference, JND) is the magnitude of the smallest difference between two stimuli of differing intensities that a participant can detect a certain proportion of the time, with the specific percentage depending on the task.
+Several methods are employed to test this threshold.
+For instance, the subject may be asked to adjust one stimulus until it is perceived as identical to another (method of adjustment), to describe the direction and magnitude of the difference between two stimuli, or to decide whether the intensities in a pair of stimuli are the same or different (forced choice).
+The just-noticeable difference is not a fixed quantity; rather, it varies depending on the intensity of the stimuli and the specific sense being tested.[17]
+According to Weber's Law, the just-noticeable difference for any stimulus is a constant proportion, regardless of variations in intensity.[18]

-In discrimination experiments, the experimenter seeks to determine at what point the difference between two stimuli, such as two weights or two sounds, is detectable.
-The subject is presented with one stimulus, for example a weight, and is asked to say whether another weight is heavier or lighter (in some experiments, the subject may also say the two weights are the same).
-At the point of subjective equality (PSE), the subject perceives the two weights to be the same.
-The just-noticeable difference,[19] or difference limen (DL), is the magnitude of the difference in stimuli that the subject notices some proportion p of the time (50% is usually used for p in the comparison task).
-In addition, a two-alternative forced choice (2-afc) paradigm can be used to assess the point at which performance reduces to chance on a discrimination between two alternatives (p will then typically be 75% since p=50% corresponds to chance in the 2-afc task).
+In discrimination experiments, the experimenter seeks to determine at what point the difference between two stimuli, such as two weights or two sounds, becomes detectable.
+The subject is presented with one stimulus, for example, a weight, and is asked to say whether another weight is heavier or lighter.
+In some experiments, the subject may also indicate that the two weights are the same.
+At the point of subjective equality (PSE), the subject perceives both weights as identical.
+The just-noticeable difference, or difference limen (DL), is the magnitude of the difference in stimuli that the subject notices some proportion p of the time; typically, 50% is used for p in the comparison task.[19]
+Additionally, the two-alternative forced choice (2AFC) paradigm is used to assess the point at which performance reduces to chance in discriminating between two alternatives; here, p is typically 75%, as a 50% success rate corresponds to chance in the 2AFC task.

-Absolute and difference thresholds are sometimes considered similar in principle because there is always background noise interfering with our ability to detect stimuli.[6][20]
+Absolute and difference thresholds are sometimes considered similar in principle because background noise always interferes with our ability to detect stimuli.[6][20]

 In psychophysics, experiments seek to determine whether the subject can detect a stimulus, identify it, differentiate between it and another stimulus, or describe the magnitude or nature of this difference.[6][7]
 Software for psychophysical experimentation is overviewed by Strasburger.[21]